Defend Democracy: What?

 Team

 Founder and Executive Director Alice Stollmeyer has a solid background in ‘Science, technology and society’.
-After her PhD research Alice founded her own consultancy and specialised in EU public affairs, strategic communications and digital advocacy.
+After her PhD research Alice specialised in EU public affairs, strategic communications and digital advocacy.
 Alice now leads Defend Democracy and works on issues related to democracy, security, technology and geopolitics.
+She is a leading voice on defending democracy in an age of ‘sharp power’ and is a trailblazer for societal resilience to hybrid and technological threats to democracy.

 Senior Advisor Jonathan Hill has 25 years’ experience in political communications.
 He was speech-writer to the President of the European Commission, and Chief of Staff to the Commissioner for Education and Culture.
 Jonathan advises Defend Democracy on communications strategy.